Jean-Paul Rodrigue (2017), New York:

 particularly in view of

-containerization.
+transport companies and supply chain managers.
 This takes many forms such as the agglomeration

 of freight distribution centers, custom clearance, container depots